Yaribz/SPADS/UPDATE.md

 Finally, you can take a look at what changed in this update by checking the changelog available here: http://planetspads.free.fr/spads/repository/CHANGELOG

-## Update instructions for updating SPADS from version 0.12.* to 0.13.*
+## Instructions for SPADS upgrade from version 0.12 to version 0.13

 /!\ _Steps 1 to 3 must be skipped on Windows systems_ /!\